Miss Scotland: History

 From 1961 to 1990, the winners of Miss Scotland went on to compete at the Miss Universe pageant, usually held in the summer.
 They would then compete, along with the winners of Miss England, Miss Wales and Miss Northern Ireland, and other top contenders from the regional competitions, in the Miss United Kingdom pageant, with the winner of Miss UK going on to compete at the Miss World pageant in November.

 During the 1990s there was no Miss Scotland at Miss Universe.

 In 1999, after Scottish devolution, Miss Scotland was allowed to enter the Miss World pageant.
 The first Miss Scotland to compete in Miss World was Stephanie Norrie; she competed alongside Miss Wales, who was Clare Daniels, and Nicola Willoughby, who won the last Miss United Kingdom pageant that year.
 Miss England and Miss Northern Ireland first competed at Miss World in 2000.
 Since then, the highest ranking of the four UK contestants has won the Miss United Kingdom title.
 In recent years the Miss UK titleholder has also been offered the chance to participate at the following year's Miss International pageant, as Miss UK.

 In the 21st century, the Miss Scotland contest has enjoyed a high profile, with sponsorship from the Scottish Sun newspaper.
 Miss Scotland has also been the most successful of the four UK nations at Miss World.
-Since 2000, the Miss UK title has been won by Miss Scotland nine times.
+Since 2000, the Miss United Kingdom title has been won by Miss Scotland nine times.
 England has 4 wins, Wales 3 and Northern Ireland 2 (2016 unknown).